TransposeReal/Axior/README.md

 ## Market Segment & Vision
 - **Phase 1:** Maker communities, researchers, and local AI clusters
 - **Phase 2:** Consumer-grade devices and commercial appliances
-- **Phase 3:** Direct SoC sales,becoming the “RK3588 of AI inference” powering the next generation of open AI platforms
+- **Phase 3:** Direct SoC sales, becoming the “RK3588 of AI inference” powering the next generation of open AI platforms

 > Just as the RK3588 SoC powers most Chinese IoT devices and SBCs, Axior Ai1 is designed to be the foundation for the next wave of open AI solutions, enabling everything from hobbyist clusters to commercial appliances.